Bayesian experimental design without posterior calculations: an adversarial approach: Discussion

 Gradient based optimisation is only available for a continuous space of possible designs.
 It would be of interest to develop analogous methods to this paper for discrete designs.
 These could be based on discrete optimisation algorithms, or involve relaxation of the discrete problem to a continuous approximation.

 \paragraph{Discrete parameters}

-A limitation of our work is that it does not apply to discrete parameters, since Hyv\"arinen score and Fisher information are only defined for continuous parameters.
+A limitation of our work is that it does not apply to discrete parameters, since Hyv\"arinen score and FIM are only defined for continuous parameters.
 Discrete analogues have been proposed \citep{Dawid:2012, Shao:2019}, which would be interesting to investigate.